Patagonia, Argentina – Chile

 • Grey Glacier: An eye-catching glacier that pours right into Lake Grey.

-• Lakes and Rivers: Bright blue waters like in Pehoé and Nordenskjöld pop out next to the wild land.
+• Lakes and Rivers: Bright blue waters like those in Pehoé and Nordenskjöld pop out next to the wild land.

 If you’re visiting, get psyched to trek, spot some wild creatures like guanacos, pumas, and big birds or glide through the water in a kayak.